Connect with others who understand.

 What Are Nirogacestat’s Side Effects?

 Like other drugs, nirogacestat can lead to side effects.
-According to prescribing information for nirogacestat, side effects that occurred in more than 15 percent of people include:
+According to prescribing information for nirogacestat, side effects that occurred in more than 15 percent of people included:

 • Headache